VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/merchandise-management/import.md

 ---
 ## Introduction

-Catalog data can be created manually, but when catalogs consist of large amounts of data, manual data creationВ is an inappropriate and irrational option.
+Catalog data can be created manually, but when catalogs consist of large amounts of data, manual data creation is an inappropriate and irrational option.
 That is why Virto Commerce Manager allows store administrators to import catalog data via special import manager tool from CSV (comma-separated value) files.

 Before importing data you need to create a catalog import job - a special algorithm that describes how the data will be imported (from which CSV file, how the columns will be mapped to the data fields and other conditions).

 ## Importing Categories, Price Lists and Items

 Import of categories, price lists and items is much easier when you use import jobs.
 Navigate to Import tab of "Catalogs" block.
-All previouslyВ createdВ import jobs are listed here.
+All previously created import jobs are listed here.

 * Category Import Job
 * Price Import Job